From your Dashboard, you can upload new videos, as well as view, manage, and export your existing videos.

 First, make sure you are uploading from a location with a stable internet connection since the videos from your drones will often be several gigabytes in size.

-Then, from your Dashboard click Upload, which opens the Upload Window.
+Then, from your Dashboard click Upload, which opens the uploader in a new tab.

 - Select your files.

 Drag and drop the video and metadata files you want to upload into the space provided.
 You can also click browse to select and add files.

 - Change visual resolution.

 If you would like to change the visual resolution of your uploads, you can find the option by clicking Advanced options.
 We highly recommend leaving this option set to Standard.
 Selecting High will take about 10 times longer to process and selecting Low will result in reduced visual quality, but will yield results much faster.

 Your videos are added to maps once they are uploaded.
 You can view the status of each map from the dashboard.